Guidance

 Asbestos

-We will consider asbestos cases for inclusion in the school rebuilding programme where asbestos:
+We will consider asbestos cases for inclusion in the school rebuilding programme where it represents an extensive safety issue.

-• condition means that the block (or part-block) is at an imminent or urgent risk of being taken out of use without remedial action
+• the condition of asbestos means that the block (or part-block) is at an imminent or urgent risk of being taken out of use without remedial action

 Fire risk

-Building work at all schools must comply with building regulations enforced by local building-control bodies.
+Building work at all schools and sixth-form colleges must comply with building regulations enforced by local building-control bodies.
 Building Regulations Part B cover fire safety.

-Under the Regulatory Reform (Fire Safety) Order, schools are required to undertake risk assessments to identify the general fire precautions needed to safeguard the safety of occupants in case of fire, including their safe means of escape.
-Guidance for schools on doing a fire safety risk assessment is available.
+Under the Regulatory Reform (Fire Safety) Order, schools and sixth-form colleges are required to undertake risk assessments to identify the general fire precautions needed to safeguard the safety of occupants in case of fire, including their safe means of escape.
+Refer to the guidance on doing a fire safety risk assessment for educational premises.

 Flood risk

-We will consider cases for inclusion in the school rebuilding programme where a flood risk assessment is provided that identifies a significant risk to the school resulting in closure or a potential risk to life.
+• a flood risk assessment identifies a significant risk that results in closure or a potential risk to life, and

 Ground conditions

-Ground movements and subsidence are likely to result in cracking to structural elements and finishes or decoration.
-Where a qualified building professional identifies structural issues resulting from ground movement, evidence should demonstrate the issues are widespread enough to warrant rebuilding as opposed to localised remediation.
+Ground movements and subsidence may result in cracking to structural elements and finishes or decoration.
+If a qualified building professional identifies structural issues resulting from ground movement, evidence should demonstrate the issues are widespread enough to warrant rebuilding or significant refurbishment as opposed to localised remediation.

-Where a qualified professional report states that ground contamination is affecting the building structure or is harmful to students, evidence should indicate how rebuilding will address the issues raised.
+If a qualified professional report states that ground contamination is affecting the building structure or is harmful to students, evidence should indicate how rebuilding or significant refurbishment is the only way to address the issues raised.

 Temporary buildings

-Temporary buildings, for example, relocatable mobiles and modular buildings, are often much smaller in size than permanent school buildings.
-It is unlikely that temporary buildings alone will be 1200m2 in size.
+Temporary buildings, for example, relocatable mobiles and modular buildings, are often much smaller in size than permanent buildings.
+It is unlikely that temporary buildings alone will be classed as a sizeable project.

-We will consider blocks of this type, which are required to deliver the curriculum and are in poor condition, alongside other school blocks with severe condition need.
+We will consider blocks of this type, which are required to deliver the curriculum and are in poor condition, alongside other school and sixth-form college blocks with severe condition need.

 Making a nomination

-Responsible bodies must use the online portal to nominate a school or schools for consideration in the next round of the school rebuilding programme.
+Responsible bodies must use the online portal to nominate schools or sixth-form colleges for consideration in the next round of the school rebuilding programme.

 System requirements

-Use the latest version of Microsoft Edge or Google Chrome internet browser to access the portal.
+Use the latest version of the Microsoft Edge or Google Chrome internet browser to access the portal.

 Do not use Microsoft Internet Explorer as the portal will not function correctly with this browser.

-The portal must be completed by the responsible body.
+The information in the nomination portal must be entered by the responsible body.

-It is the responsibility of the lead of the responsible body to ensure that an appropriate representative completes the portal.
+The lead of the responsible body must ensure that an appropriate representative completes the nomination.

-In instances where there is more than one responsible body, for example with voluntary aided schools where either the diocese or the governing body could be the responsible body, a decision must be made as to who will enter information on the portal.
+In some instances, there may be more than one responsible body.
+For example, for voluntary aided (VA) schools, either the diocese or the governing body could be the responsible body:

-Only one responsible body may submit a nomination for a school.
+Only one responsible body may submit a nomination for a school or sixth-form college.

 Registration and verification

-If you have an existing capital portal account, for example, for the capital spend survey, you can use your username and password to enter the portal.
+If you have an existing capital portal account (for example, for the capital spend survey or the previous round of the school rebuilding programme), you can use your existing username and password to enter the portal.

-If you are a new user, you can register by accessing the online portal.
+If you are a new user, you can register through the online portal.

-Multiple members of the same responsible body can register to use the portal, however, only one nomination can be created for each school.
+Multiple members of the same responsible body can register to use the portal.
+But only one nomination can be created for each school.

 You will be asked to provide additional information to identify your responsible body.
 If you are a: